slatedocs/slate/source/includes/_enums.md

 `addIceCandidate`  | The failure occurred in addIceCandidate function.
 `iceConnectionFailure`  | Ice connection failure detected by the application.
 `signalingError`  | Signaling related errors in the application.
+`applicationError`  | Application related errors, this failure is not considered as failure, this can be used for submitting logs.

 ## csError Types